-But with Netflix raising its prices again, for access to an increasingly thin catalogue of movies and TV shows, you might be considering cancelling your subscription to the service for good.
+But with Netflix raising its prices again, for access to an increasingly thinning catalogue of movies and TV shows, you might be considering cancelling your subscription to the service for good.

 And you wouldn't be alone.
 A lot of people took to Twitter to decry the price increases (including Bernie Sanders (opens in new tab)), often joking about the lack of quality content on the service.

-Head to the Account (opens in new tab) section on Netflix and you'll be presented with, well, everything about your account.
+Head to the Account (opens in new tab) section on Netflix and you'll be presented with everything about your account.
 You can change various settings, including your personal information, managing profiles, and so on.

 Step 2: Select Cancel Membership

 Next, click on Cancel Membership (opens in new tab) in the top left section and you'll be taken to page where you can either Finish Cancelation, which will let you retain access until your next billing date, or switch to a different (and perhaps) cheaper plan.